 Books

-• Systematic Trading: A Unique New Method for Designing Trading and Investing Systems by Robert Carver
+- Systematic Trading: A Unique New Method for Designing Trading and Investing Systems by Robert Carver: A masterful, mechanical look at how to construct a trend system, manage position sizing, and control institutional-level transactional friction.

-• Quantitative Trading: How to Build Your Own Algorithmic Trading Business by Ernie Chan
+- Quantitative Trading: How to Build Your Own Algorithmic Trading Business by Ernie Chan: A highly practical guide on building a systematic framework, sourcing clean data, and setting up execution infrastructure.

 Online Courses

-• Coursera’s Algorithmic Trading and Finance Models with Python, R, and Stata: Offers comprehensive insights into developing and implementing algorithmic trading strategies.
+- Coursera’s Algorithmic Trading and Finance Models with Python, R, and Stata: Provides deep, data-driven training in using programming languages to model and test systematic strategies.

 Websites and Journals